Southern Utah Wado Kai Karate Dojo Etiquette

 1. Entering and Leaving the Dojo

-• Bow at the entrance to show respect to the dojo (rei) and announce your arrival by saying “Osu!”
+• Bow at the entrance to show respect to the dojo (rei) and announce your arrival with “Osu!”

-• Seek out Sensei and greet in the same manner.
+• Seek out Sensei and greet respectfully in the same manner.

 • Remove your shoes before stepping onto the mat.

-• Greet other students with a bow and say “Osu!” before stepping onto the mat.
+• Greet fellow students with a bow and “Osu!” before entering the mat.

 • Students may arrive early to stretch, practice, or use the heavy bags.
-This time is for self-preparation, not socializing.
-Focus on preparing your mind, body, and spirit for training.
+This time is for mental and physical preparation—not socializing.

 2. Bowing and Respect

-• Bow to the instructor (sensei), senior students (senpai), and fellow students.
+• Always bow to the instructor (Sensei), senior students (Senpai), and fellow students.

-• Use proper titles when addressing instructors and seniors.
+• Use proper titles when addressing instructors and higher ranks.

 • Bow before and after practicing with a partner.